Aparson13/Project1/README.md

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

 Filebeat collects log files from machines.
 An example .
 Metric Beats collect how well our system does.